Navigate the PitchBook company profile to find data on stock price, financials summary, equity research reports, public comps, and more

-In the previous guide, we demonstrate how to use the search bar in PitchBook to search for and select a company profile.
-In this article, we’ll explore the different tabs and sections containing all available information of a designated company profile.
+In the previous guide, we demonstrated how to use the search bar in PitchBook to search for and select a company profile.
+In this article, we’ll explore the different tabs and sections containing all available information that can be accessed from a designated company profile.

-By default you’ll be brought to the Profile tab of Amazon.
+By default, you’ll be brought to the Profile tab of Amazon.
 A profile contains all of the critical information available for a particular entity on which PitchBook has researched and collected.
-On the top of the profile right next to the company’s ticker is a drop-down menu which you can use to select different profile types.
-You can choose to view Amazon’s profile as a public company, an acquirer, or other types of entity.
+On the top of the profile, right next to the company’s ticker, is a drop-down menu which you can use to select different profile types.
+You can choose to view Amazon’s profile as a public company, an acquirer, or as another type of entity.
 In this demonstration, we’ll consider Amazon as a public company.

 Another important piece of information to note is the Analyst Forecast (Consensus).
 This section provides an aggregated estimate on the target share price and forecasted EPS from analysts who are not affiliated with PitchBook.
 Based on those estimates, there is an analyst recommendation on whether investors should buy, hold, or sell the shares of that particular entity.
 This could be a good reference point for financial analysts when they are valuing the company and deciding whether it is a worthy investment.

-You can also find a summary on the key valuation metrics provided in Morningstar’s equity research reports, such as the estimated fair value of the stock, the price returns over various time periods, and the price multiples (P/E, P/B and P/CF).
-These metrics are useful when performing business valuation and comparing with similar industry peers.
+You can also find a summary of the key valuation metrics provided in Morningstar’s equity research reports, such as the estimated fair value of the stock, the price returns over various time periods, and the price multiples (P/E, P/B, and P/CF).
+These metrics are useful when performing business valuation and comparing the company with similar industry peers.

 The General Information section provides a basic summary of the company.
-It includes a description of the company, the year founded, industry, verticals, the number of employees, and more other information.
-The Contact Information section provides the primary contact of the company, the primary office location and contact information.
+It includes a description of the company, the year it was founded, industry, verticals, the number of employees, and other information.
+The Contact Information section provides the primary contact for the company, the primary office location, and other contact information.

-The Similar Companies section lists the five companies that are the most similar to Amazon based on their industry and size.
-It provides some basic information such as size multiple, growth rate, and financing status of these companies.
+The Similar Companies section lists the five companies that are considered most similar to Amazon based on their industry and size.
+It provides some basic information, such as size multiple, growth rate, and financing status of these companies.

 The Comparisons section allows more detailed side-by-side comparisons between Amazon and its similar companies in terms of total capital raised, post valuation amount (after an IPO or other investment), and number of employees.
 You can also add other companies to compare and/or add or remove data points based on your own preference.

 If you want to perform a thorough comparable company analysis (Comps), you may want to go to the Public Comps page by clicking on the tab at the top of the page.
-This table by default searches for companies that are the most related to the industry and verticals Amazon is in.
+This table, by default, searches for companies that are the most related to the industry and verticals Amazon is in.
 You can view these companies’ total revenue, EBITDA, stock price, market cap, enterprise value, and other financial data.
-Filtering and exporting this list of public comps will provide a great source of data for a Comps analysis on Amazon.
+Filtering and exporting this list of public comps will provide a great source of data for a Comps analysis of Amazon.

 The Signals section displays non-financial metrics of the company’s growth and size.
 The weekly growth rate is calculated as the average of the company’s web traffic growth, social media growth rate, employee growth rate, and mobile growth rate.
 The size multiple is an estimation based on the web size, social size, employee size, and mobile size.
 To interpret, Amazon has a size multiple of 29,600x which means it is 29,600 times larger in web, social, employee and mobile presence than the median of its similar companies.